AlibabaCloudDocs/bi/intl.en-US/Product Introduction/Basic concepts.md

 The data portal is also known as the data product.  and reporting products that use a menu structure.
 You can use a portal as part of a management analysis system, for it supports to be referenced by external links.

-The portal function is only available for Quick BI Pro and Quick BI Professional edition.
+The portal function is only available for Quick BI Pro.